How to Build a Trash Can Cabinet for Your RV

 Build the tray that holds the trash can

 Follow the step-by-step instructions in the DIY plans to get the exact measurements for the tray and assembly instructions.
-The plans are customized fit a 7-gallon Rubbermaid trash can.
+The plans are customized fit a 7-gallon Rubbermaid trash can (one of the best trash cans for your RV).

 Step